Performance Breakdown

 Despite the low airflow, it did pretty well on this quarter-inch crevice.

-The Omni didn’t pick up every crumb of quinoa, but it got a majority.
+The Omni didn’t pick up every crumb of quinoa, but it got the majority.

 How noisy is the Dyson Omni Glide?